James, Quentin and Oliver all grew up together on the Isle of Anglesey.

 enthusiasm to drive you from check point to check point and across the finish line!

-Over the years he's been on many adventures around the world, including the summit of Mt Everest in 2007.
-Aside
+he's been on many adventures around the world, including the summit of Mt Everest in 2007 and Afghanistan’s highest peak,

-"The Ring O' Fire has been going for over five years now and is more than just a race.
-With so many friends, family and
+"The Ring O' Fire has been going for almost 13 years now and is more than just a race.
+With so many friends, family and returning

 Quentin from Holyhead, on Anglesey's west coast, has a huge passion for the Island and its rugged coastline.
 Q loves

 windsurfing, hard mountain biking, long distance stand up paddle boarding, climbing and mountaineering in the